 Commonly, you will find on Israeli products the term ליפתית. ליפתית - lupine is also Kitniyot.
 Kitniyot derived oils are not used, such as canola, corn, peanut, safflower, sesame, sunflower, soybean (often labelled as vegetable oil) or rapeseed (flaxseed) oils.
 The status of cottonseed oil is debated, but it is generally regarded as non-Kitniyot.

 Kitniyot may be used when necessary for the sick, infirm or babies (e.g. infant formulas and nutritional supplements).

-However, designated utensils should be • Not to eat food prepared outside one's used, and they should be kept separate from the rest of the Pesach utensils.
+However, designated utensils should be used, and they should be kept separate from the rest of the Pesach utensils.